Liqs-v2/multlingual-lexical-simplification/README.md

 ## Recommended literature
 - [An LLM-Enhanced Adversarial Editing System for Lexical Simplification](https://arxiv.org/abs/2402.14704)

+## Identified pain points
+- Datasets are small and of mixed quality
+- Proprietary models exhibit SOTA performance with simple prompt engineering techniques, but their **cost and privacy issues** make their use in public domain projects difficult

 # Approach

-Implementation and evaluation of open-source and low resource Lexical Simplification Pipeline.
+We have decided to focus on the latter pain point and build a comprehensive benchmarking suite to **speed up research** by reducing the need to re-implement boilerplate code and **evaluate existing approaches on open-source models** to enable transfer of SOTA techniques to production.

-Evaluate whether we can find a "working" approach that does not have SOTA performance but adds value to the community.
+With, we aim find a "working" approach that does not have SOTA performance but adds value to the community.

-Approach:
+## Goals
 1. set up an evaluation pipeline: How does performance change when using small open-source models or incorporating more complex architectures?
 2. iterations of the architectures:
     1. models: